-If I wasn't already aware of the history of Simon and Garfunkel and you were to hand me a photo of the two from the time, telling me that one would go on to have a pretty successful run on Saturday Night Live and one would continue to have a successful singing career, I would bet everything that I own that Garfunkel went on to have a successful career in comedy while Paul Simon continued to grow even more famous for singing.
+If I wasn't already aware of the history of Simon and Garfunkel, and you were to hand me a photo of the two from the time, telling me that one would go on to have a pretty successful run on Saturday Night Live and one would continue to have a successful singing career, I would bet everything that I own that Garfunkel would be the one who went on to have a successful career in comedy while Paul Simon continued to grow even more famous for singing.
 I would have then lost all my belongings while being blown away that it was Paul Simon who fit BOTH of these predictions.

 I know you're not supposed to judge a book by its cover, but how could you have hair like that while maintaining such a flat personality.
 That and with the last name of Garfunkel, I assumed he had to develop a wonderful sense of humor.

 Keep in mind that I'm making this judgment based on two cameo appearances in earlier episodes and this second-half slump show that I just witnessed.
 Other than that I don't really know much about the man other than the work he and Paul Simon did as a duo.
 For all I know, Garfunkel could be the funniest man on the planet, but his humor didn't show up in this appearance.